techstreams/TSChatWise/docs/GettingStarted.md

 **1. Posted**

-* Checkbox automatically checked by **TSChatWise** when a lesson is posted to any Google Chat Room.
+A checkbox automatically checked by **TSChatWise** when a lesson is posted to any Google Chat Room.

-* Uncheck to box to reschedule a lesson post.
+1.Add a checkbox for each new lesson

-* Make sure there is an unchecked box before in this column before posting the lesson.
-Use the spreadsheet **Insert > Checkbox** menu to add a new checkbox.
+👉 Use the spreadsheet **Insert > Checkbox** menu to add a new checkbox.
+👉 Make sure the checkbox is __unchecked__ before posting the lesson.
+👉 Uncheck box to schedule/reschedule a lesson post.

 **2. Posted On**

-* Date stamp automatically added when a lesson is posted to any Google Chat Room.
+Date stamp automatically added when a lesson is posted to any Google Chat Room.

+👉 Do not modify this field.

 **3. Post as Card Message**

-* Indicates whether the lesson is to be posted as a **simple message** or **card message**.
-Check the box to send as a **card message**.
+Indicates whether the lesson is to be posted as a **[Simple Messages](https://developers.google.com/hangouts/chat/reference/message-formats/basic)** or **[Card Messages](https://developers.google.com/hangouts/chat/reference/message-formats/cards)**.

+1.Add a checkbox for each new lesson
+1.Check the box to send as a **card message**.

+👉 Use the spreadsheet **Insert > Checkbox** menu to add a new checkbox.
-* Make sure there is an checkox before in this column before posting the lesson.
-Use the spreadsheet **Insert > Checkbox** menu to add a new checkbox.
+👉 Make sure there is an checkox in this column before posting the lesson.

 **4. Lesson Name**

-* Lesson name to be posted with lesson.
+Name of lesson to be posted with lesson.

-* This is a **required field**.
+👉 This is a **required field**.

 **5. Lesson Description**

-* Lesson content to be posted.
+Lesson content to be posted.

-* This is a **required field**.
+👉  This is a **required field**.
-* Can contain additional formatting based upon type of message:  **simple** or **card**.
+👉  Can contain additional formatting based upon type of message:  **[Simple Messages](https://developers.google.com/hangouts/chat/reference/message-formats/basic)** or **[Card Messages](https://developers.google.com/hangouts/chat/reference/message-formats/cards)**.
 See advanced formatting section for more.

 **6. Lesson Link**

-* Link to additional lesson content to be included with the posted lesson.
+Link to additional lesson content to be included with the posted lesson.

-* This is a **optional field**.
+👉 This is a **optional field**.
-* Link will be added to the end of the message body for **Simple** messages or as a clickable button link at the end of **Card** messages.
+👉 Link will be added to the end of the message body for **[Simple Messages](https://developers.google.com/hangouts/chat/reference/message-formats/basic)** messages or as a clickable button link at the end of **[Card Messages](https://developers.google.com/hangouts/chat/reference/message-formats/cards)** messages.

 **7. Lesson Image**

-* Link to a public accessible image to be included with **Card** messages ONLY.
+Link to a public accessible image to be included with **[Card Messages](https://developers.google.com/hangouts/chat/reference/message-formats/cards)** messages ONLY.

-* This is a **optional field**.
+👉 This is a **optional field**.

 <br>

-Posting a **Simple** lesson as shown above will produce this output in a Google Chat room.
+Posting a **[Simple Message](https://developers.google.com/hangouts/chat/reference/message-formats/basic)** lesson as shown above will produce this output in a Google Chat room.

 ![](img/TSChatWiseStart2.png)